Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Results

-In Fig.~\ref{fig:hmf-rec}, the baryonic physics tends to produce less massive halos than their dmo counterparts, as previously discussed by~\cite{Castro:2020yes}.
-Thus, at fixed mass value, the abundance of halos in a hydro simulation is lower than that derived from a dmo simulation (blue lines).
+In Fig.~\ref{fig:hmf-rec}, the baryonic physics tends to produce halos that are less massive than their dmo counterparts, as previously discussed by~\cite{Castro:2020yes}.
+Therefore, at fixed mass value, the abundance of halos in a hydro simulation is lower than that derived from a dmo simulation (blue lines).
 Conversely, converting $M_{\rm vir, hyd}$ to the corresponding dmo virial masses, the abundances of the two simulations match (green and orange lines).
-Regarding the performance of our model, we note that using a collective relation (red and orange lines) instead of the individual object baryon fraction (green line) does not significantly degrade the mass reconstruction.
+Regarding the performance of our model, we note that using a collective relation (red and green lines) instead of the individual object baryon fraction (orange line) does not significantly degrade the mass reconstruction.
 This is neither obvious nor expected a priori, as non-linear functions do not commute with the median operation.
-The robustness of the performance comes from the tightness of the baryon fraction relation at fixed mass (see Fig.~\ref{fig:fb-sims}), and ensures the goodness of our model for cluster cosmology applications even if we assume a larger variance for the baryon fraction distribution.
+The robustness of the performance comes from the tightness of the baryon fraction relation at fixed mass (see Fig.~\ref{fig:fb-sims}), and ensures the applicability of our model in cluster cosmology studies, even if we assume a larger variance for the baryon fraction distribution.
 Therefore, the approximations that lead to the simplification of Eq.~\eqref{eq:hmfconv} to Eq.~\eqref{eq:hmfpred} are validated and do not statistically affect the model's performance.